 What the company has to say

-Familiarize yourself with its activity, strategy, and Employer Value Proposition (EVP).
+- Company reviews on their website: familiarize yourself with its activity, strategy, and Employer Value Proposition (EVP).
 Make sure you are aligned with the products and services that the organization offers and understand the employer’s intentions and proposition.
 Check if the company culture and values match your own or look into the corporate social responsibility (CSR) and charity activities, review the press releases and scan through available reports.
 Company reviews are important when evaluating your options.

-More often than not, someone in your network works, used to work, or knows someone who worked for the organization you’re applying to.
+- Engage with your network: more often than not, someone in your network works, used to work, or knows someone who worked for the organization you’re applying to.
 Don’t be shy and reach out to those individuals.
 You might be able to collect some valuable feedback there as well.

 There are multiple institutes and organizations which recognize and award companies for their working conditions, ethical values, or corporate social responsibility (CSR) activities.